Hemideina ricta: Geographic distribution and habitat

+Hemideina ricta live in cavities in trees, wooden posts, crevices, rocks, fallen tree logs, or the ground.
+Some of the tree species it may occupy include lacebark, kanuka, broadleaf, mahoe and five finger.
+Hemideina ricta generally does not dig its own cavities, instead occupying those previously made by the larvae of other insects, preferably those with a small opening (wide enough for its head to fit through) with a large space inside.
+There can be several wētā living in a single cavity at any one time, often a single male with several females.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Naturally Uncommon" with the qualifiers of "Range Restricted".
+It has been assessed as this classification in the 2010, 2014 and 2022 reports.

 Life cycle

 In captivity mating has been reported during the months of April, May and November.
 Mating generally occurs within cavities at night, as this is where large groups of females gather to seek out shelter.
 Adult males fight over ownership of cavities and therefore the females within those cavities, males with larger mandible gapes often come out on top in these battles.